mendersoftware/mender-docs/04.Devices/04.Configuration-checklist/docs.md

 1. u-boot-fw-utils tools are present on the device
 2. the U-Boot bootloader and u-boot-fw-utils agree on the format for the U-Boot environment.
 The format of the U-Boot environment is checksummed and highly board dependent, which is why this check is necessary
 3. the correct kernel is loaded from partition A
-4. the orrect kernel is loaded from partition B
+4. the correct kernel is loaded from partition B
 5. the correct rootfs is mounted when partition A is active
-6. the orrect rootfs is mounted when partition B is active
+6. the correct rootfs is mounted when partition B is active
 7. rollback works
 8. the Mender daemon is started as a service